tytydraco/yessleep/out/Its_been_more_than_4_hours_since_the_pill_I_dont_think_a_doctor_can_help_me_anymore.md

 "The red one makes the blue ones hatch."

 I ran to my car and floored it all the way back home.
 It's been four hours and thirty-nine minutes since then.
 I'm in bed under five layers of blankets.

 The cold isn't going away and my skin is still tingling.

-The heat inside is wet.

-The fear makes them writhe in hunger.

 They're starting to [crawl](https://www.reddit.com/r/punkholiday/comments/1rt35yi/whats_a_good_title_for_this/).